Joe Fagan: Retirement announced

 On 29 May 1985, Fagan announced he would retire and was succeeded by Kenny Dalglish (who would continue as player-coach).
 In Dalglish's autobiography, he claims that Fagan was left a haunted man for the rest of his life after witnessing the Heysel Stadium disaster.
+His grandson Andrew Fagan, co-author of Joe Fagan: Reluctant Champion, said: "He lived with it all his life.
+He had served in the Royal Navy during the war, he understood what was a game and what was not.
+From what I am told he never really talked about it at home, he simply carried it with him."

 Never one to court the limelight, Fagan stepped back into anonymity following his retirement but continued to visit both Anfield and Melwood on a regular basis and was always on hand with words of advice for his successors.
+Offering encouragement to Roy Evans after he took the Liverpool manager's job in the mid-1990s, Evans described Fagan in his time at the club as the "glue that held everything together".

 Personality

 Stephen F. Kelly, in Shankly's biography, describes Fagan as "a rubber-faced character, as Liverpudlian as the Liver Bird... the psychologist, the genial scouser, full of Liverpool humour and always grinning".
 He praised Fagan's man management as he "knew when to kick backsides or when to put an arm around a player".
 Ronnie Moran remembered Fagan as "what the bootroom was all about" and he "never met a nicer, more straightforward fellow" because Fagan was "never interested in the fancy side of football and never looked for the glamour or the glory".

-Fagan was also a motorcar enthusiast.

 Personal life

 Fagan met his future wife Lillian (Lil) Poke soon after he joined Manchester City in October 1938 and they were married two years later, during the war, before he joined the Navy.
 Their first child was born in June 1945 while he was stationed in Egypt and in all he and Lil raised six children together, five sons and a daughter.
 Throughout his time at Liverpool and until his death the family lived in the same modest house, 42 Lynholme Road, just a short walk away from Anfield stadium.

 Fagan died of cancer on 30 June 2001, aged 80.
-He was buried at Anfield Cemetery, near Liverpool's stadium.
 His wife Lil outlived Joe by nearly a decade, dying on 4 October 2010 at the age of 92 in a Lincolnshire nursing home.